 I look at what I am doing and I know I am not training enough.
 I am more acutely aware of the decline of my skills when I haven’t trained hard enough or often enough.

 The reality of my life is probably like anyone else’s.
 I have demands on my time, resources and money that limit how much I can do from one day to the next.
 It forces me to make sacrifices and to work in small increments.
 Frankly I have days where I just don’t feel like it.
-This is where the warrior inside needs to push us past what we don’t feel like doing.

 That said, developing the warrior’s lifestyle is really about small steps on a regular basis.
 Every little bit you do consistently will contribute to your odds of survival as much as changing your life.